tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/index.md

 # Key Concepts
 - A **_Project_** models a single imaging effort.
 Projects contain metadata as well as one (single frame projects) or many **_Targets_** (mosaics).
 - A **_Target_** models a single DSO or other (non-solar system) object of interest.
 It contains the RA and Dec coordinates as well as a frame rotation angle and a ROI (region of interest).
 Targets also reference a set of one or more **_FilterPlans_** that provide the exposure details for each applicable filter.
-- A **_FilterPlan_** provides the details that will drive a set of exposures for a single filter via the NINA Advanced Sequencer (filter name, exposure length, gain, offset, binning).
+- An **_ExposurePlan_** provides the details that will drive a set of exposures for a single filter via the NINA Advanced Sequencer (filter name, exposure length, gain, offset, binning).
 - **_Preferences_** let a user specify various criteria that drive the selection of appropriate targets as well as the details for exposures.
 - The **_Planning Engine_** reads the project database and, based on the current time, location, and preferences, decides which of multiple potential targets it should be imaging.